Track our latest archival transcriptions, DNA project discoveries, and regional family histories.

 May 2026

 - Implemented sitewide breadcrumb navigation to enhance user exploration through deep subsections.
+In addition turned the back-to-top button into a floating button for ease of use on long text dense pages.

 - Formally established the Holt Ancestry Guild to serve as a hub for collaborative One-Name Study research.